Technigo/project-business-site/README.md

 Business website sample focusing on :

-1. play video in header
+1. play a video in header
 2. Make a 'create account' form
-3. Text expandable menu
+3. Make an accordian menu

 ## The problem